vietai/dab/README.md

 We also provide the option for doing back-translation in batch mode, see [this section](https://github.com/vietai/back_translate#notebook-a-case-study-on-backtranslation-for-low-resource-languages).

-## :notebook: Interactive Backtranslation.
+## :notebook: Interactive Back-translation.

 We use [this Colab Notebook](https://colab.research.google.com/github/vietai/back_translate/blob/master/colab/Interactive_Back_Translation.ipynb) to generate the GIF you saw above.

-## :notebook: A Case Study on Backtranslation for Low-resource Languages
+## :notebook: A Case Study on Back-translation for Low-resource Languages

-Unsupervised Data Augmentation[3] has demonstrated improvements for high-resource languages (English) with backtranslation.
+Unsupervised Data Augmentation [3] has demonstrated improvements for high-resource languages (English) with back-translation.
 In this work, we conduct a case study for Vietnamese through the following [Colab Notebook](https://colab.research.google.com/github/vietai/back_translate/blob/master/colab/Sentiment_Analysis_%2B_Back_translation.ipynb).

 On a Sentiment Analysis dataset with only 10K examples, we use back-translation to double the training set size and obtain an improvement of near 2.5\% in absolute accuracy: